 Referring a Student

-Students are referred to the program by parents, guardians, teachers, school counselors, EC teachers, and psychologists.
-To receive services a student must qualify for free or reduced lunches through the schools, be in 1st-12th grade, and be performing below grade level in reading, writing or spelling.
-It is not necessary that the student have an IEP to qualify for a tutor.
+Referral sources include: parents, guardians, teachers, school counselors, EC teachers, and psychologists.
+To receive services, a student must qualify for free or reduced lunches through the schools, be in 1st-12th grade, and perform below grade level in reading, writing or spelling.
+Students do not need an IEP to qualify for a tutor.
 The director maintains a waiting list of eligible students.
-If you would like to recommend a student for services, please email email@example.com or call (828) 254-3442 x.
-202. Click here for referral form.
+If you would like to recommend a student for services, please email email@example.com or call (828) 254-3442 x202.
+Click here for referral form.
 Click here for Spanish version.

-This program is an offical replication of the The Augustine Literacy Project® based at Holy Family Episcopal Church in Chapel Hill, NC.
-For more information, contact our Augustine Project® Program Director, Lily, at email@example.com.
+This program is an official replication of the The Augustine Literacy Project® based at Holy Family Episcopal Church in Chapel Hill, NC.